sequitur/improv/README.md

 }
 ```

-Because snippets are plain data objects, they can be conveniently loaded from JSON files.
+Because snippets are plain data objects, they can be conveniently loaded or assembled from JSON, CSON, or YAML files.

 ## Instantiating a Generator